Medical School Interview · Nov. 26, 2018

 The University of Cambridge dates back to 1209 and has grown since to be composed of 31 constituent colleges.
-Medical teaching at Cambridge dates back to 1540, but it wasn't until 1829 that a curriculum was established.
+Medical teaching at Cambridge dates back to 1540, but it wasn't until 1829 that the curriculum was established.

 The study of medicine grew significantly during the 1900s, following the founding of the NHS and the building of Addenbrooke's hospital, a world-leading hospital and the location of the University of Cambridge Clinical School.
 Cambridge is a world-leading institution, particularly in medicine, and thus it is of paramount importance that you know what to expect.